 A light refreshing side would taste great with the spicy cheesy flavors of this taco bake.
 Try pairing it with a Mexican Corn Tomato Salad, or a green salad with Ranch Dressing.
 Don’t forget your favorite taco toppings and a refreshing cerveza to round it out!

-To make this dish meat free, substitute the ground beef for your favorite meatless crumble, or replace it with an additional type of beans such as black beans or kidney beans.
+To make this dish meat-free, substitute the ground beef for your favorite meatless crumble, or replace it with an additional type of bean such as black beans or kidney beans.

 Create a free account to Save Recipes